cer28/zhtoolkit_small_utilities/trunk/lcmc_xml_to_sqlite/README.txt

 D|D14|0003|7|Taoism|nx|w|2|317110
 ...

-Regular expression support for SQLite in Linux software is lacking.
+Regular expression support *in combination with Unicode* in Linux software is lacking.
 For example, the sqlite3-pcre package in Ubuntu uses the Perl Compiled Regular Expression library (libpcre).
 However, the libpcre package may not be compiled with Unicode support, making it useless for what it would be most effective for.

     sqlite> select * from words where characters regexp '\x{4e00}';